chriswininger/redux-toolkit-demo/README.md

 * Explore what testing looks like when using rtk
 * Explore the use of custom sdks within the rtk query framework

+## Structure

+* `./frontend:` The meet of this demo, this is where the react + redux-toolkit lives
+* `./api:` contains a simple node backend which gives the frontend something to query :-)

 ## Running

 ### Start api server